Marin Honda: 2017–18 season: Senior debut

 Honda began her senior debut with a gold medal at the 2017 US Classic in Salt Lake City.
 She competed in her first team event at Japan Open and won the silver medal with her teammates.

 Honda made her senior Grand Prix debut at the 2017 Skate Canada.
 She was tenth in the short program after falling in her triple Lutz-triple toe combination and popping her planned double Axel into a single but managed to place third in the free skate to place fifth overall.
 In her next event at the 2017 Cup of China, she placed sixth in the short program and fifth in the free skate to place fifth overall.
 At the 2017-18 Japan Nationals, she was sixth in the short program and ninth in the free skate, placing seventh overall.
 She later competed at the 2018 Challenge Cup, where she was eleventh after the short program.
 She placed second in the free skate, winning the bronze medal.

-On March 30th, she announced she was changing coaches to Rafael Arutyunyan and was moving to the US to live and train full-time.
+On March 30, she announced she was changing coaches to Rafael Arutyunyan and was moving to the US with her brother, Taichi, to live and train full-time.